 Cook time: 25 minutes

-- 1 lb garae tteok (Korean rice cake, cylindrical pieces)
+- 1 lb garae tteok (rice cake, cylindrical pieces)

 - 1 bunch white beech mushrooms (enoki or shiitake okay)

 - 2 bell pepper varieties, cut into strips

 - 3, 4 green onion, cut into strips

 - 2 tbsp soy sauce